bradford-hamilton/Google-OAuth2.0-Express-Passport-Postgres-Template/README.md

 1. Clone the repo, cd into it, and run npm install.

+2. Make sure you have PostgreSQL installed and run createdb <database name> in your command line.
+Name your db whatever you'd like

+3. Open up knexfile.js and under development > connection replace your-database-name, replace with the name of the db you just created.

+4. Run 'knex migrate:latest' in the command line

-2. Go to [https://console.developers.google.com/](https://console.developers.google.com/) and 'create credentials' for 'OAuth ClientId'.
+5. Go to [https://console.developers.google.com/](https://console.developers.google.com/) and 'create credentials' for 'OAuth ClientId'.

-3. Select 'Web Application' and give it a name.
+6. Select 'Web Application' and give it a name.

-4. Set 'Authorized JavaScript origins' to whatever local port you are running the app on (in this template it's set to http://127.0.0.1:1337)
+7. Set 'Authorized JavaScript origins' to whatever local port you are running the app on (in this template it's set to http://127.0.0.1:1337)

-5. Set Authorized redirect URIs' to http://127.0.0.1:1337/auth/google/callback
+8. Set Authorized redirect URIs' to http://127.0.0.1:1337/auth/google/callback

-6. It will show you clientId and you can click okay.
+9. It will show you clientId and you can click okay.
 When you get back to the credentials page you can click on your app name and it will give you Client ID and Client secret which you can access at any time.
 Leave this page open, as we need to put it into our app in step 8.

-7. Click on 'Overview' on the left side nav and then find the Google+ api.
+10. Click on 'Overview' on the left side nav and then find the Google+ api.
 Click on it.
 Enable that api.

-8. Go back into editor and create a .env file.
+11. Go back into editor and create a .env file.
 Add into that file 3 new environment variables:

         GOOGLE_CLIENT_ID= <your client id>
         GOOGLE_CLIENT_SECRET= <your client secret>
         SESSION_KEY= <whatever you want>

-9. Make certain your .env file is included in your .gitignore - it should already be.
+12. Make certain your .env file is included in your .gitignore - it should already be.

-10. Run npm start or nodemon and visit http://localhost:1337
+13. Run npm start or nodemon and visit http://localhost:1337

-11. :)
+14. :)